 If you’re like me, the gap between healthy boundaries and unhealthy boundaries isn’t at all difficult to measure.
-Unhealthy boundaries generally equates with no boundaries.
-And, well, healthy boundaries are for the other idiots who don’t realize that you don’t need boundaries!
+Unhealthy boundaries often equate to effectively no boundaries.
+And I thought, “Healthy boundaries are for the other idiots who don’t realize that you don’t need boundaries, right?!”

-Not only do you need them, but to deny that you need them is as equally dangerous as it is intellectually dishonest.
-Denying your need for boundaries is to deny the immutable law of gravity.
-Kind of like this . . .
+Not only do we need them, but to deny that we need them is as equally dangerous as it is intellectually dishonest.
+Denying our need for boundaries is to deny the immutable law of gravity.
+Kind of like this:

 “Hey, why don’t you jump off this skyscraper?”